tldr-pages/tldr/pages/common/odps-ddl.md

 # odps ddl

-> Run ddl task in odps.
+> Run ddl task in ODPS (Open Data Processing Service).

 - Create a table with partition and lifecycle: